- Experience the best of Jordan on this exciting 9-night guided group holiday.

 Transfer to Dana Reserve

-In the late afternoon, you will transfer from Petra to the Dana Reserve, which was established in 1993 as a biosphere reserve.
-Your accommodation for the evening will be in a local guesthouse with a traditional evening meal included on arrival for an authentic experience in Jordan’s largest nature reserve.
+In the late afternoon, let’s travel from Petra, get off the beaten track and head to the Dana Reserve.
+Jordan’s largest nature reserve, it is known for its jaw dropping scenery ranging from wooded highlands and rocky slopes to sandy plains and arid scrubland.
+Our accommodation for the evening will be in a local guesthouse with a traditional evening meal included on arrival for an authentic native experience in the heart of Jordan.

 Dana Reserve & Wadi Rum